ncatlab/nlab-content/pages/9/8/3/6/26389/content.md

 \begin{proposition}
 \label{PoissonBracketBetweenElectricAndMagneticFluxes}
- The Poisson bracket (eq:ThePoissonBracketOnCanonicalCoordinates) of any electric flux observable with any magnetic flux observable (eq:TheFluxObservables) vanishes:
+ The Poisson bracket (eq:ThePoissonBracketOnCanonicalCoordinates) of an electric flux observable with a magnetic flux observable (eq:TheFluxObservables) is the magnetic flux observable smeared by the Lie bracket of the given smearing functions:
 $$
   \Big\{
     \Phi_E^\alpha